Tongue Ties Explained by a Melbourne Advanced Paediatric Osteopath and Lactation Consultant

 * early weaning

+As we know, for pain-free breastfeeding a good latch is everything.
+It is the primary factor that determines the success of a breastfeed.
+A good latch is a deep latch.
+And the tongue is the chief driver of that all important latch.
 When baby’s oral cavity is sealed by the correct position of her lips on mum’s breast and the mid-portion of the tongue elevates and depresses with each suck, this creates a vacuum (or negative pressure) which causes the milk to be drawn from mums breast into baby’s mouth.

 Tongue ties can affect the mobility of the mid-tongue and thereby the ability to create and maintain the necessary sufficient negative pressure for effective milk transfer.

 A deep latch is maintained by generating this vacuum.
-If a baby can’t produce a good vacuum, they tend to come on and off the breast during feeding, or they may produce an audible click with their tongue, they may become unsettled and frustrated at the breast, they may leak milk while feeding and they may spend long periods of time at the breast without necessarily consuming sufficient quantities of milk.
+If baby can’t produce a good vacuum, they tend to come on and off the breast during feeding, or they may produce an audible click with their tongue, they may become unsettled and frustrated at the breast, they may leak milk while feeding and they may spend long periods of time at the breast without necessarily consuming sufficient quantities of milk.

 As milk production is largely a supply and demand equation after the first few months, if a baby is inefficient at removing milk, mum’s supply can begin to falter and baby can begin to slow down on their growth.